Fatma-Alwasmi/UAV-Autonomous-Flight-Control/README.md

 ```

 This method has not been tested on a drone, so be sure to have manual control incase somthing unpredictable happens.
-This block of code was to insure the drone doesn't fly without stopping, but it also might've beed the reason the drone wasnt flying the desired distance.
+This block of code was to insure the drone doesn't fly without stopping, but it also might've been the reason the drone wasnt flying the desired distance.